TheOneWhoDoesNotCode/headroom_case_study/headroom/docs/business_logic.md

 - Treatment duration vs. units proxy: In v1, one unit is treated as a proxy for one patient treated in the period.
 For oral or cyclical therapies where units ≠ patient‑equivalents, conversion factors may be added in v2 to improve accuracy.
 - Epidemiology refresh/time lag: Epidemiology inputs may lag by 1–2 years.
 They are refreshed only when new registry data is published (typically annual/multi‑year).
 For quarterly comparability, epi denominators are interpolated, while treatment and sales trackers update quarterly.
 Any adjustments (projection methods, interpolation factors) should be version‑controlled and documented.
 - Access nuance (DE context): Access_Score in v1 is a synthetic construct.
 In Germany, payer access is largely national; practical constraints may stem more from physician uptake or hospital formularies.
 This nuance can be layered in v2.
-- Sentiment/competitive factor: Sentiment/competitive signals are exploratory and not included in ROI v1.
+- Sentiment/competitive factor: Sentiment/competitive signals are exploratory and not included in the Priority Score v1.
-- ROI comparability: ROI scores are relative to the dataset in scope (per run).
-Cross‑quarter or cross‑dataset comparisons require recalibration; avoid comparing absolute ROI values across runs.
+- Priority comparability: Priority scores are relative to the dataset in scope (per run).
+Cross‑quarter or cross‑dataset comparisons require recalibration; avoid comparing absolute Priority values across runs.

 8b) Past Performance Decomposition (context; not part of headroom calc)